quartiq/miniconf/miniconf_mqtt/README.md

 - `ConnectEvent::Connected`: the broker did not resume the MQTT session, so Miniconf republishes schema, settings, `set/#`, and `alive`
-- `ConnectEvent::Reconnected`: the broker resumed the MQTT session, so Miniconf republishes only `alive`
+- `ConnectEvent::Reconnected`: the broker resumed the MQTT session.
+If MM2 startup previously completed, Miniconf republishes only `alive`; otherwise it restarts schema/settings synchronization from current settings

 ## Protocol details